 New Home Build Handover Essentials: 3 must-do tasks after your new home is built

-Here are three tips to ensure a smooth handover process:
+Here are three tips to ensure a smooth handover on your home build:

 Receive a Notice of Completion